tayjerom/tp/docs/UserGuide.md

    e.g in add -d DATA1, DATA2…
 5. Any extra parameters defined after the following commands: add -l, view -a, delete -a, delete -e, exit will be ignored.
+6. All inputs to inventory is limited to 20 characters, this is to save space and preserve table Ui

 ### Getting Help `help`
 Get help from manual page for inventra